Gene Diaz retired from Lesley in 2014.

-Areas of Academic Focus and Expertise: Arts integration in education; qualitative research methods, especially arts-based research and ethnography; curriculum studies; creativity; accreditation.
+Areas of Academic Focus and Expertise: Arts integration in education; qualitative research methods, especially arts-based research and ethnography; curriculum studies; creativity; program evaluation and accreditation.

 Area of Work and Concentration at Lesley: Creative arts in learning; intercultural relations; research methods; creative process.

 Representative List of Recent Courses Taught: Curriculum, Assessment and Instruction: Visions and Versions; Dimensions and Methods of Cultural Exploration I and II; Arts-based Research.

 Education: BS, San Diego State University; MEd, PhD, University of New Orleans